Forking in Short and Tame Abstract Elementary Classes: Axioms of an independence relation and the definition of forking

-Thus a type does not fork over a base model iff all small approximations to it, both in length and domain, are realized in the base model.
+That is, a type does not fork over a base model iff all small approximations to it, both in length and domain, are realized in the base model.
 This definition is a relative of the finite satisfiability--also known as coheir--notion of forking that is extensively studied in stable theories.
-It is an AEC version of the non-forking defined in Makkai and Shelah \cite{makkaishelah} for categorical $L_{\kappa, \omega}$ theories when $\kappa$ is strongly compact.
+It is an AEC version of the non-forking defined in Makkai and Shelah \cite[Definition 4.5]{makkaishelah} for categorical $L_{\kappa, \omega}$ theories when $\kappa$ is strongly compact.

-We now list the properties that, under our ideal conditions, our nonforking notion will have.
+We now list the properties that, our nonforking notion will have.
 These properties can be thought of as axiomatizing an independence relation.
-The ones listed below are commonly considered and are similar to the properties that characterize nonforking in first order, stable theories, although this list is most inspired by \cite{makkaishelah}.
+The ones listed below are commonly considered and are similar to the properties that characterize nonforking in first order, stable theories, although this list is most inspired by \cite[Proposition 4.4]{makkaishelah}.
 However, many of these properties have been changed because we require the bottom and right inputs to be models.
-This is similar to good $\lambda$-frames, which appear in \cite{shelahaecbook}.II, althought we don't require the parameter set $A$ to be a singleton and we allow the sets and models to be of any size.
+This is similar to good $\lambda$-frames, which appear in \cite[Section II.2]{shelahaecbook}, although we don't require the parameter set $A$ to be a singleton and we allow the sets and models to be of any size.

 The properties we introduce are heavily parameterized.
-The interesting and hard to prove properties--Existence, Uniqueness, and Symmetry--are each given with three parameters: $\lambda$, $\mu$, and $\chi$.
+The interesting and hard to prove properties--Existence, Extension, Uniqueness, and Symmetry--are each given with parameters among $\lambda$, $\mu$, $\chi$, and $\theta$.
 These parameters allows us to conduct a fine analysis of exactly what assumptions are required to derive these properties.
-The order of these parameters is designed to be as uniformized as possible: the $\lambda$ refers to the size of the left object, $\mu$ refers to the size of the middle object, and $\chi$ refers to the size of the right object.
+The order of these parameters is designed to be as uniformized as possible: if appropriate, when referring to $A \dnf_{M_0} N$, the $\lambda$ refers to the size of $A$, $\mu$ refers to the size of $M_0$, and $\chi$ refers to the size of $N$.
 If we write a property without parameters, then we mean that property for all possible parameters.

 \begin{defin} Fix an AEC $K$.
 Let $\adnf$ be a ternary relation on models and sets so that $A \adnf_{M_0} N$ implies that $A$ is a subset of the monster model and $M_0 \prec N$ are both models.
 We say that $\adnf$ is an \emph{independence relation} iff it satisfies all of the following properties for all cardinals referring to sets and all cardinals that are at least $\kappa$ when the cardinal refers to a model. \begin{enumerate}